Come to the Barnes, or we’ll come to you. Our programs will nourish your students’ imaginations and serve your

 The 2019 Summer Teacher Institute will focus on providing educators with art-based therapeutic strategies to engage with students about important social issues in their world and the effect these issues have on their everyday lives.
 In addition, teachers will learn practical techniques for their own self-care, including art-based meditation and mindfulness exercises.
 The four-day institute features hands-on workshops with Barnes staff and special presenters; exclusive access to the collection; a preview and guided tour of the new special exhibition I Do Not Know What It Is I Am Like: The Art of Bill Viola; and more, including:

-- Lisa Kay, of Temple University’s Tyler School of Art, will discuss her new book Therapeutic Approaches in Art Education.
+- Lisa Kay, of Temple University’s Tyler School of Art, will discuss therapeutic strategies for students and teachers.

 - Preview works in 30 Americans, an exhibition opening October 2019, showcasing influential African American artists, including Kehinde Wiley, Kara Walker, and Nick Cave.

 - Registration includes daily catered lunch, discounts for parking and the Barnes Shop, complimentary access to the collection during the week of the institute, and a pass to return at a later date with up to three guests.

 - Resources for classroom lessons, including lesson plans and ideas for integrating art across the curriculum into content areas such as English Language Arts, Math, Science, and Social Studies.

 - Act 48 credit is provided by the Philadelphia Arts in Education Partnership.
 Students may also earn 2 graduate credits by completing structured assignments and paying an additional $500 in tuition to the University of the Arts.